yasinctn/yasinctn/README.md

 <div align=center>

 ## About Me
-<h4 align="center">  I am a third-year computer engineering student at Trakya University.
+<h4 align="center">  I am a last year computer engineering student at Trakya University.
 Here I share some of my projects that I have developed.
 With a keen ability to quickly grasp new concepts and technologies, I am continuously evolving and adapting to meet the demands of the ever-changing landscape.
 My focus on results, coupled with a growing proficiency in data analysis, enables me to effectively implement innovative solutions.
 Motivated by a passion for growth and improvement, I approach each challenge with enthusiasm and determination. <h4/>